 - Extracurricular participation

-- Wt. & Ht. for athletic teams
+- Weight & height for athletic teams

-- Parent name
+- Parent/guardian name

 - Student photograph

 - Dates of attendance

 - Email address

 - Achievement or honors

-If you wish to refuse to permit ACA to release directory information, you must submit your written refusal to the Headmaster's Office within two weeks of the date of this notice.
+If a parent/guardian or eligible student wishes to refuse to permit ACA to release directory information, a written refusal must be submitted to the Headmaster within two weeks of the date of this notice.

 Disclosure to School Officials.
-ACA may disclose personally identifiable information from a student's education record without your consent to school officials who have a legitimate educational interest in the information.
+ACA may disclose personally identifiable information from a student's education record without consent to school officials who have a legitimate educational interest in the information.
 School officials include, but are not necessarily limited to:

-- Headmasters, supervisors, and teachers - Counselors, therapists, and other non-teaching personnel - Authorized volunteers or interns - Temporary substitutes for administrative, supervisory, or teaching personnel - Members of Board of Directors, when acting in their official capacity

-Contracted consultants or other professionals (i.e., attorneys, auditors, evaluators)
+- Headmasters, supervisors, and teachers - Counselors, therapists, and other non-teaching personnel - Authorized volunteers or interns - Temporary substitutes for administrative, supervisory, or teaching personnel - Members of Board of Directors, when acting in their official capacity - Contracted consultants or other professionals (i.e., attorneys, auditors, evaluators)